 Over the course of the year, the BOCES Board revised the BOCES budget in January.
 These budget amendments fall into several different grant categories.
-With these adjustments, the actual charge to appropriations (expenditures) was \$1,209,305 under the budgeted amounts.
+With these adjustments, the actual charge to appropriations (expenditures) was \$1,530,175 under the budgeted amounts.

-One of the most significant variances in the revenue budget was an increase of \$460,194 in State Revenue.
-Most of this increase is due to revenue received for out of district tuition for high cost facility students.
+The most significant variances in the revenue budget were an increase of \$237,467 in local revenue.
+Most of this increase is due to revenue received for out of district tuition for high cost facility students which exceeded the budgeted amounts.
 We write a grant to get reimbursed for these high cost students and we pass most of the grant money received on to the member districts with these high cost facility students.
-We had a decrease of \$270,348 in revenue due to receiving less Federal special education, Title I, Title II, and Title III funds.
+We had a decrease of \$462,837 in federal revenue due to receiving/using less than the full RUS Grant amount in this fiscal year as well as receiving less Title I, Title II, and Title III funds.
+These RUS Grant and Title funds will be carried forward into the 2019-2020 fiscal year.

-The most significant variance in our expenditures is the purchased service line item with expenditures over budget by \$136,757.
-This included expenses for purchased service contracts for special service providers and independent contracts.
+The most significant variance in our expenditures is the property line item with expenditures under budget by \$228,931.
+This is due to not expending the full budgeted amount in the RUS Grant before June 30, 2019.